DinisCruz/Book_Hacking_Portugal/manuscript/Government.md

 ### Government's role

-The Government has a big role to play in this transformation, not as a 'Command and Control' entity, but as a benign influence to level the playing field.
+Historically, Government was a very powerful force for innovation in Portugal, and the Government has a big role to play in this transformation, not as a 'Command and Control' entity, but as a benign influence to level the playing field.

-A major problem now is that many world governments view technology as a way to exert more control over their citizens.
+It is essential to recognise and act on what works well at Government and industry levels.
+Government investment in research or infrastructural activities will yield positive results, and amplification and optimisation will work well for industry.

+In his book [Common Innovation: How We Create the Wealth of Nations (2016)](https://www.amazon.co.uk/Common-Innovation-Create-Wealth-Nations/dp/1786430827/), Swann argues that innovation and wealth creation are not the monopoly of business, but the contribution of ordinary people.

 ### Code is Law